 Discover the centuries-old meeting place and come ready for adventure.
 Visit the Grand Portage National Monument to learn about the culture and traditions of the Grand Portage Ojibwe people.

 Marvel at the natural beauty of Minnesota’s largest waterfall.
-The 120-feet, High Falls of the Pigeon River are a spectacle no matter the time of year.
+The 120-feet, High Falls of the Pigeon River at Grand Portage State Park are a spectacle no matter the time of year.
 Visitors call it “the Niagara Falls of Minnesota” with good reason.

 Ascend the summit of Mount Josephine and enjoy a breathtaking panoramic view of Lake Superior, Grand Portage Bay, Isle Royale and the Susie Islands.
 The 2.5-mile hike is challenging but rewarding.